2018 Flu Update

 Mass Flu Update:

-National Influenza Activity: During week 52 (December 24-30, 2017), influenza activity increased sharply in the United States.
+National Influenza Activity: During week 6 (February 4-10, 2018), influenza activity remained elevated in the United States.

-Viral Surveillance: The most frequently identified influenza virus subtype reported by public health laboratories during week 52 was influenza A(H3).
-The percentage of respiratory specimens testing positive for influenza in clinical laboratories increased.
+Viral Surveillance: The most frequently identified influenza virus subtype reported by public health laboratories during week 6 was influenza A(H3).
+The percentage of respiratory specimens testing positive for influenza in clinical laboratories remained elevated.

-Pneumonia and Influenza Mortality: The proportion of deaths attributed to pneumonia and influenza (P&I) was below the system-specific epidemic threshold in the National Center for Health Statistics (NCHS) Mortality Surveillance System.
+Pneumonia and Influenza Mortality: The proportion of deaths attributed to pneumonia and influenza (P&I) was above the system-specific epidemic threshold in the National Center for Health Statistics (NCHS) Mortality Surveillance System.

-Influenza-associated Pediatric Deaths: One influenza-associated pediatric death was reported.
+Influenza-associated Pediatric Deaths: Twenty-two influenza-associated pediatric deaths were reported.

-Geographic Spread of Influenza: The geographic spread of influenza in 46 states was reported as widespread; four states reported regional activity; the District of Columbia reported local activity; and Guam, Puerto Rico, and the U.S. Virgin Islands did not report.
+Geographic Spread of Influenza: The geographic spread of influenza in Puerto Rico and 48 states was reported as widespread; one state reported regional activity; the District of Columbia, Guam and one state reported local activity; and the U.S. Virgin Islands reported no activity.

 Detailed weekly flu surveillance reports are posted on the Mass Public Health Blog.